wp-plugins/bigoven-recipes-menus-and-more/readme.txt

 Your recipes are your own.
 When cooks decide to save a recipe, BigOven does store pointer snapshot information of your recipe privately, complete with a link back to your recipe.
 Your recipes are, and will always be, your own.
 Be sure to read [BigOven's Pledge to Food Bloggers](http://wordpress.bigoven.com).

+= Where can I get Help? =

+If you have comments, questions or problems, we are here to help.
+Contact us at bloggers@bigoven.com
+Stay in touch by following us on [Facebook](http://www.facebook.com/bigoven), [Twitter](http://www.twitter.com/bigoven) or on the [BigOven blog](http://blog.bigoven.com/)

 == Screenshots ==